 - In addition to workshop, we will discuss selections of poetry from the required texts.
-My lectures and presentations which will be the basis for the Midterm Examination will focus on a poet's aesthetic practice (that is, a poet's particular craft or poetic technique), how a poem was made rather than exclusive interpretation of it.
+My lectures and presentations will focus on a poet's aesthetic practice (that is, a poet's particular craft or poetic technique), how a poem was made rather than exclusive interpretation of it.
 To facilitate these discussions, please bring Lewis Turco's The Book of Forms with you to every class. - ~ All work must be typed.
 Poems must be single-spaced, double-spaced between stanzas.
 The form of the poem must be stated on your poem (beneath your name).
-All poems must be titled. - All poems must be your own work (no translations), and written for this course exclusively i.e., you may not hand in any poem that you wrote for another course, including mine should you be a former student. - Adherence to the fundamental tenets of literacy is expected.
+All poems must be titled. - ~ All poems must be your own work (no translations), and written for this course exclusively i.e., you may not hand in any poem that you wrote for another course, including mine should you be a former student. - Adherence to the fundamental tenets of literacy is expected.
 This includes the correct usage of grammar, punctuation, and spelling.
 Failure to do so will result in a significant grade reduction, as per department policy.
 Regarding your poetry, you must have and be prepared to articulate aesthetic reasons for wishing to deviate from proper grammar, punctuation, and spelling.
 Concerning attendance: I strongly advise your making a friend in the class from whom you can get notes and hand-outs should you happen to be absent or to distribute hard copies for your workshop.
-I will not conduct a private tutorial with you, either by email or during office hours, in order to replicate what you missed by not attending class.
-Please do workshop.
 I will not conduct a private tutorial with you, either by email or during office hours, in order to replicate what you missed by not attending class.
 Please do not ask me to do so.
 However, after you thoughtfully have considered your friend's notes, feel free to ask me specific questions should you need clarification.
 Further, I will not act as your secretary by distributing hard copies of your workshop poems.
 Do not ask me to do so or leave them in my office or mailbox for distribution.